FENWAY-KENMORE

 "It's not about competition with one another, it's about all ships rising," he said.

-Fenway Alliance, a group of 21 neighborhood cultural and academic organizations, that created the Fenway Cultural District Committee and hopes to oversee the district.
+The effort to has been spearheaded by the Fenway Alliance, a group of 21 neighborhood cultural and academic organizations, that created the Fenway Cultural District Committee and hopes to oversee the district.

 "It's amazing when you see [representatives from these organizations] all in the same room together," said Councilor Michael Ross, who co-sponsored the resolution with Jackson.
 Ross added that the amount of artistic and cultural resources in the city was "on par with multimillion people city, easy."

-The council's resolution did address
+The council's resolution did address concerns about community involvement.

 The resolution said the proposed district would encourage participation by people with disabilities, as well as low income, minority, and immigrant residents.
 The sidewalks and pathways in the area must also be travelled on easily by people with disabilities and the elderly.